jwalker2020/tracker/docs/ENRICHMENT_SLOWDOWN_ANALYSIS.md

 **Scope:** Analysis only.
 No code changes.
 Goal: make the web app more performant and responsive while enrichment jobs are active.

+**Current architecture (as of worker rollout):** Async enrichment runs in a **separate worker process** (`pnpm run enrichment-worker`).
+The web app only creates jobs and returns `jobId`; the worker polls for claimable jobs and runs `runEnrichmentJob`.
+So the web app no longer runs enrichment in-process; the causes and recommendations below still apply if the worker shares a machine with the web app or if considering further optimizations.

 ---

 ## 1. Most Likely Causes of the Slowdown

-### 1.1 Enrichment running in the same Next.js process (HIGH)
+### 1.1 Enrichment running in the same Next.js process (HIGH) — *addressed by worker*

-- **Where:** `runEnrichmentInBackground` is invoked from `POST /api/gpx/enrich` (after the response is sent) and from `instrumentation.ts` on startup.
-It runs in the same Node.js process as the Next.js server.
+- **Previously:** `runEnrichmentInBackground` was invoked from `POST /api/gpx/enrich` and from `instrumentation.ts` on startup, in the same Node.js process as the Next.js server.
-- **What it does:** CPU-heavy DEM elevation sampling (`enrichGpxWithDemPerTrack`), GPX parsing, and repeated PocketBase reads/writes.
-All of this shares the single event loop with API handlers.
-- **Effect:** While the enrichment loop is running (especially during the long “enrichment” phase), the event loop is busy.
-Incoming requests (progress polling, any other API call, or even React server components on navigation) are delayed until the loop yields.
-This is the **single most likely cause** of the app feeling slow during enrichment.
+- **Now:** Enrichment runs in a separate worker process (`runEnrichmentJob` in `workerLoop.ts`).
+The web app no longer runs or resumes jobs.
+If the worker and web share one machine, CPU from the worker can still affect the host; otherwise this cause is addressed.

 ### 1.2 API route contention (HIGH)

 - **Progress reads:** `GET /api/gpx/enrichment-progress` is polled every **1 second** by `EnrichmentProgressIcon` (in `GpxFileList`) per active job, and every **5 seconds** by `GpxUploadForm` when `enrichmentJobId` is set.
 Each request: `getCurrentUserId(request)` (cookie parse + PocketBase auth load) and `getJobByJobId(pb, jobId)` (PocketBase `getList` on `enrichment_jobs`).
-- **Progress writes:** The background runner calls `updateJobProgress` every **1.5 seconds** (throttled in `runEnrichment.ts`: `PROGRESS_WRITE_THROTTLE_MS = 1_500`).
+- **Progress writes:** The worker’s `runEnrichmentJob` calls `updateJobProgress` every **1.5 seconds** (throttled in `runEnrichmentJob.ts`: `PROGRESS_WRITE_THROTTLE_MS = 1_500`).
 Each write is a PocketBase `update` on the checkpoint record.
-- **Effect:** Progress reads and writes compete with each other and with the enrichment loop for the same process and the same PocketBase instance.
-Under load, progress requests can queue and feel slow; the enrichment task can also be delayed by progress I/O.
+- **Effect:** Progress reads (web) and progress writes (worker) no longer share the same process.
+They still share PocketBase; under load, progress requests can queue if PocketBase or the network is busy.

 ### 1.3 Progress polling frequency (MEDIUM)